IBM SevOne Network Performance Management (NPM) vs Microsoft Configuration Manager comparison

 Find out what your peers are saying about IBM SevOne Network Performance Management (NPM) vs. Microsoft Configuration Manager and other solutions.
 Updated: May 2024.

-IBM SevOne Network Performance Management (NPM) is ranked 17th in Server Monitoring with 53 reviews while Microsoft Configuration Manager is ranked 2nd in Server Monitoring with 78 reviews.
+IBM SevOne Network Performance Management (NPM) is ranked 16th in Server Monitoring with 53 reviews while Microsoft Configuration Manager is ranked 2nd in Server Monitoring with 78 reviews.
 IBM SevOne Network Performance Management (NPM) is rated 8.4, while Microsoft Configuration Manager is rated 8.2.
 The top reviewer of IBM SevOne Network Performance Management (NPM) writes "We can get a new vendor certified and monitored in our system significantly faster than before".
-On the other hand, the top reviewer of Microsoft Configuration Manager writes "Seamless system updates, useful integration, and reliable".
-IBM SevOne Network Performance Management (NPM) is most compared with Instana Infrastructure Monitoring, LogicMonitor, SolarWinds Network Device Monitor, Splunk Enterprise Security and SolarWinds NPM, whereas Microsoft Configuration Manager is most compared with Red Hat Ansible Automation Platform, ManageEngine Endpoint Central, BigFix, Microsoft Intune and Tanium.
+On the other hand, the top reviewer of Microsoft Configuration Manager writes "Affordable, easy to use, and easy to understand".
+IBM SevOne Network Performance Management (NPM) is most compared with Instana Infrastructure Monitoring, LogicMonitor, SolarWinds Network Device Monitor, NETSCOUT nGeniusONE and Splunk Enterprise Security, whereas Microsoft Configuration Manager is most compared with Red Hat Ansible Automation Platform, ManageEngine Endpoint Central, BigFix, Tanium and Microsoft Intune.
 See our IBM SevOne Network Performance Management (NPM) vs. Microsoft Configuration Manager report.

 See our list of best Server Monitoring vendors.